-Back in 2009, a few friends began meeting to eat, drink and talk about how they liked Jesus but were increasingly uncomfortable with organised religion.
+Back in January 2009, a few friends began meeting to eat, drink and talk about how they liked Jesus but were increasingly frustrated with organised religion.
 So they moved onto the same street and spent time connecting with neighbours and creatively sharing their faith.
-They also began recording their conversations and inviting key Christian thinkers and activists worldwide to join them.
-Nomad Podcast was born!
+They also began recording their conversations and inviting leading Christian thinkers and activists worldwide to join them.
+Nomad Podcast was born.

 After two and a half years of podcasting, the others decided they had better things to do.
 Tim however realised he didn’t have anything better to do.
 He then bumped into Dave, a likeminded thinker, also at a loose end.
 Nomad 2.0 was born!